 What the heck do I mean by ‘tech’?

 Time to talk about what I mean by that mega-umbrella term ‘tech’.
 This doesn’t have a pretty definition.
-In the context of this article, it’s a distinction between GRC and everything else InfoSec (a partially spurious one, because of aforementioned GRC technical components and lots of process, people, and other non-technical risks to tackle to make tech useful , but it mirrors a mainstream view).
+In the context of this article, it’s a distinction between GRC, other security processes, security people management, and everything else InfoSec (a partially spurious distiction given aforementioned points about technical components of GRC, plus the fact tech doesn’t happen as if by magic.
+There are a hugely underestimated number of processes, people inputs, and non-technical risks to tackle to make tech useful).

 A definitive list of roles outside GRC?
 Impossible right now, although Lesley Carhart (@hacks4pancakes) has done an incredible starter for 10 on her blog.
 There will be more valuable diversity insights if we do more of that, and get better at defining what makes us good at roles.
 We’ve struggled because it keeps evolving, and responsibilities can be split 100 ways, each way easily constituting a full-time job with distinctive skills.
 By contrast, in smaller firms, all that can coalesce round a couple of blokes employed to ‘do security’.